 Here, the Pharisees accused Jesus with breaking the Sabbath when His disciples plucked corn.
 However, what the disciples did was not in violation of the law according to the Old Testament.
 The law specifically provided that a hungry person could eat of the fruit or grain of a field as they passed through it (Deuteronomy 23:24, 25).
 What law the Pharisees accused Jesus of breaking was one of their own devising (Matthew 23:2, 4).

 People often misunderstand Christ’s approval of what His disciples did here and His healing of others on the Sabbath day.
 They see it as evidence that He neither observed nor taught His disciples to keep the OT laws and regulations in regard to Sabbath observance.

 Jesus upheld the law

-But in reality, Jesus kept the law of Moses and the Ten Commandments in every way and taught His followers to do the same.
-He confirmed the binding nature of the moral law: “Do not think that I came to destroy the Law or the Prophets.
+But in reality, Jesus kept the law of Moses and the Ten Commandments in every way.
+He confirmed the binding nature of the moral law.
+He said, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
-18 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17, 18; John 15:10; etc.), and recognized also the validity of the ritual law of Moses as applicable to Jews at that time (Matthew 23:3).
+For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17, 18).

 Check out our Bible Answers page for more information on a variety of topics.